TransPTM/UniPTM/README.md

 cuda 12.1

 ## How to run
-Run python files in embedding folder to represent data Run cross_validation.py to conduct 5-fold cv
+Run python files in embedding_generation folder to represent data
+Run cross_validation.py to conduct 5-fold cv
 Run main.py to train and test